History of the New York Mets: 2022–2023: The Buck Showalter era

-2024: The Carlos Mendoza era
+2024-2026: The Carlos Mendoza era

 On November 13, 2023, the Mets named former Yankees Bench coach Carlos Mendoza as new manager.
 During the off-season, the Mets signed free agents Luis Severino, Joey Wendle, Jorge Lopez, Harrison Bader and Sean Manaea.

 In the season, the Mets started off the year with a dismal 22–33 record.
 However, after a players-only meeting was held by shortstop Francisco Lindor on May 29, the Mets significantly improved the rest of the way.
 On May 31, the Mets acquired catcher Luis Torrens from the New York Yankees and called up utility infielder Jose Iglesias, and acquired relief pitchers Phil Maton, Ryne Stanek, Alex Young and Huascar Brazobán, as well as starting pitcher Paul Blackburn and outfielder Jesse Winker at the trade deadline.
 The Mets finished with a record of 89–73 and qualified for the playoffs.
 The Mets reached as far as the 2024 National League Championship Series before losing to the Los Angeles Dodgers in six games.

+On December 8, 2024, the Mets signed superstar outfielder Juan Soto to a 15-year, $765 million contract in the offseason, the largest contract in professional sports history.
+It is also said that the contract has ushered in a new era in Mets history and in all of New York baseball.
+Despite the acquisition of Juan Soto, the Mets underwent a historic collapse in the 2025 season.
+While the Mets attained a record of 45–24 by June 12, the Mets went 38–55 down the stretch, and ended up losing their playoff spot to the Cincinnati Reds.
+Following the season, David Stearns got rid of a large chunk of the older core, including letting Edwin Diaz and Pete Alonso sign with other teams, and trading Brandon Nimmo and Jeff McNeil.

+Despite reconstructing the entire roster, the Mets did not improve heading into the 2026 season.
+After a 7-4 start, the Mets fell into a 12 game losing streak and finished April with the worst record in the MLB, at 10-21.
+The Mets poor played continued through the entire first half of the season, culminating with a record of 34-47 at the halfway point in the season.
+As a result, Mendoza was fired.